-In Federal Fiscal Year 2023, approximately \$500, 000 of funding was appropriated to NOAA to support stranding response efforts.
-The funds will be distributed in grants issued by the National Fish and Wildlife Foundation's Sea Turtle Program.
-Grants will support organizations nation-wide to increase capacity for response and rehabilitation of sea turtles.
+In Federal Fiscal Years 2023 and 2024, approximately \$500,000 of funding was appropriated to NOAA each year to support organizations involved in stranding response and rehabilitation.
+The funds were distributed as competitive grants issued by the National Fish and Wildlife Foundation's Sea Turtle Program.
+Grants supported organizations nation-wide to increase capacity for response and rehabilitation of sea turtles.
 Future funding for this purpose is uncertain.